Andrew Sandoval: Reissue work

-As a reissue compiler, Sandoval has worked on releases by such artists as The Beach Boys, Bee Gees, The Kinks, The Monkees, The Band, Elvis Costello, Big Star, Chris Bell, Jan & Dean, The Cyrkle, Left Banke, Love, Pretty Things, Elton John, The Troggs, Wayne Fontana and The Mindbenders, P.F.
-Sloan, The Everly Brothers, Manfred Mann, Three Dog Night, The Zombies, Gene Clark, Tom Jones, The Grass Roots, Roger McGuinn, The Hollies, Blues Magoos, The Beau Brummels, Gary Lewis & The Playboys, Herman's Hermits, Dion DiMucci, The Turtles, Tommy James & The Shondells, Harry Nilsson and The Easybeats.
+As a reissue compiler, Sandoval has worked on releases by such artists as the Beach Boys, Bee Gees, the Kinks, the Monkees, the Band, Elvis Costello, Big Star, Chris Bell, Jan & Dean, the Cyrkle, Left Banke, Love, Pretty Things, Elton John, the Troggs, Wayne Fontana and the Mindbenders, P.F.
+Sloan, the Everly Brothers, Manfred Mann, Three Dog Night, the Zombies, Gene Clark, Tom Jones, the Grass Roots, Roger McGuinn, the Hollies, Blues Magoos, the Beau Brummels, Gary Lewis & the Playboys, Herman's Hermits, Dion DiMucci, the Turtles, Tommy James & the Shondells, Harry Nilsson and the Easybeats.

 His compilations Come to the Sunshine: Soft Pop Nuggets from the WEA Vaults and Hallucinations: Psychedelic Pop Nuggets from the WEA Vaults were released by Rhino Handmade in 2004.
 A more extensive Nuggets collection compiled and annotated by Sandoval, Where the Action Is!
 Los Angeles Nuggets 1965–1968 (a 4-disc boxset), was released by Rhino on September 22, 2009.
 The set was nominated for a Grammy Award on December 1, 2010, as best historical album.

 Author

 Sandoval wrote the 2005 book The Monkees: The Day-by-Day Story of the 60s TV Pop Sensation.
 Mojo magazine said this work was, "...
 The only Monkees book you need…Essential reading and a poignant primer in how the template was set for today's shooting stars…as close as you'll get to the official word…an engaging document of one of the '60s most important phenomena.”

-The book reached a notable milestone at 2:21:34 p.m.
-Eastern Daylight Time on Thursday, August 11, 2005, when Anne Slane, a cataloguer at Worthington (Ohio) Libraries for 23 years, entered the book as the 1 billionth holding in WorldCat, the world's richest online resource for finding library materials.

 His second official book, The Bee Gees Day-By-Day Story: 1945–1972 (ISBN 978-0-943249-08-7) was published in June 2012.